 “The goal of the teacher is the ‘normalization’ of the class.
 Montessori’s term means that the children will have thrown off their abnormal behaviors and discovered the enjoyment and concentration that comes from work that challenges them at just the right level of difficulty.
 Normalization comes from work that meets the child’s needs, and in Montessori’s thought, this has a positive effect on all levels of the child.” -John Chattin-McNichols, The Montessori Controversy

 Dr. Montessori expected a high level of social and emotional competence in her students.
 This may seem like an unreasonable expectation until you consider the pieces she put in place to facilitate that development.

-- The children stay with the same teachers for three years allowing them to develop a deep relationships in which the children trust the teacher and the model she represents.
+–The children stay with the same teachers for three years allowing them to develop a deep relationship in which the children trust the teacher and the model she represents.

 Dr. Montessori believed that these high levels of social competence were evidence of the child’s normal development.